iyaja/Nonstationary-k-arm-Bandits/README.md

 python Nonstationary_k-arm_Bandits.py
 ```

-So plot a graph of average reward over time.
+to plot a graph of average reward over time.